rjkrishna29/CalX_apk/README.md

     The Calculator App is a user-friendly tool designed to provide quick and efficient calculations on the go.
 It offers a comprehensive set of features suitable for both basic arithmetic and advanced mathematical functions.
-    Whether you're a student needing simple calculations <!-- or a professional requiring scientific functions -->, our app aims to meet your needs with precision and ease of use.
+    Whether you're a student needing simple calculations <!-- This content will not appear in the rendered Markdown --> <!-- or a professional requiring scientific functions -->, our app aims to meet your needs with precision and ease of use.

 ## **Features**